Samvardhani/To_do_App/READ.md

 Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
-📄 License
-Distributed under the MIT License.
-See LICENSE for more information.

-🙏 Acknowledgements
-Font Awesome for icons
-React for UI framework
-MongoDB for the database